Minimal discs in hyperbolic space bounded by a quasicircle at infinity: Minimal surfaces in

 \begin{reptheorem}{hyperbolic close to identity} There exist universal constants $K_0$ and $C$ such that every minimal embedded disc in $\Hyp^3$ with boundary at infinity a $K$-quasicircle $\Gamma\subset\partial_\infty\Hyp^3$, with $K\leq K_0$, has principal curvatures bounded by \end{reptheorem}

 \begin{remark} With the techniques used in this paper, it seems difficult to give explicit estimates for the best possible value of the constant $C$ of Theorem \ref{hyperbolic close to identity}.
-In our argument, this constant actually depends on several choices, one of which is the choice of the radius $R$ in Subsection \ref{subsection schauder} (see Proposition \ref{schauder estimate hyp}). \end{remark}
+Indeed, in the proof of Theorem \ref{hyperbolic close to identity quantitative}, the constant which occurs in the inequality \eqref{stima finale hyp} depends on the choices of the bound $K_0$ on the maximal dilatation of the quasicircle, and on the choice of a radius $R$.
+The radius $R$ does not really have a key role in the proof, since the estimate on the principal curvatures is then used only for the point $x$ (in a manner which does not depend on $x$).
+However, the choice of $R$ is essentially due to the form of Schauder estimates, which provide a constant $C_{\mathrm{Sch}}$ such that

+where $C_{\mathrm{Sch}}$ depends on the radius $R$.
+Moreover, $C_{\mathrm{Sch}}$ depends on the bounds on the coefficient of the equation satisfied by $u$, which in our case is

+The bound on the coefficients of such equation, which depends on the Laplace-Beltrami operator of the minimal surface $S$, thus depends implicitly on the choice of $K_0$ (a compactness argument was used in this paper, in the proof of Proposition \ref{schauder estimate hyp}).
+Finally, the dependence on the constant $K_0$ appears again in the proof of Theorem \ref{hyperbolic close to identity}, when applying the fact that the Bers embedding is locally bi-Lipschitz (Theorem \ref{thm bers emb locally bilipschitz}).
+In fact, the local bi-Lipschitz constant depends on the chosen neighborhood of the identity in universal Teichm\"uller space. \end{remark}